 Employees who are new to working with our clinical trials should complete the steps below.

 A NetID is your electronic identity at Northwestern.
 The most common format of a NetID is a combination of three letters (often related to your name) and three numbers.
-Your NetID will allow to access systems that are essential to your participation in clinical research, including NOTIS (Northwestern Oncology Trial Information System) and our electronic Institutional Research Board (IRB).
+Your NetID will allow access to systems that are essential to your participation in clinical research, including NOTIS (Northwestern Oncology Trial Information System) and our electronic Institutional Research Board (eIRB).